Hugh O'Connor (filmmaker)

 Hugh O'Connor (March 12, 1924 - September 20, 1967) was a Canadian director and producer who worked for the National Film Board of Canada (NFB).
 His best- known film is the ground-breaking In the Labyrinth (1967), but his promising career ended shortly after that film's release when he was murdered while filming in Kentucky.

+He was a father to two daughters and one son from two different marriages.
+His first wife was Kathleen Taylor, they were married in December 1952.
+They had their first daughter, Ann Kerin O’Connor, 9 months later.
+Their son, Mark Taylor O’Connor, four years later.
+After their divorce, he was married to Claire Nöel, and together they had a daughter, Sophie O’Connor.

 Career

 O'Connor joined the NFB in 1956 after, it is believed, working as a journalist.
 He was hired, by Tom Daly to head up the Science Film section of the NFB's Unit B. He began directly immediately, and began to be recognized as one of Canada's leading filmmakers.
 He was known for developing cutting-edge technology in his films, including the five-camera, five-screen film In the Labyrinth, one of the highlights of Montreal's Expo 67.
 The film split elements across five screens and also combined them for a mosaic of a single image.
 This inspired Canadian filmmaker Norman Jewison to apply similar techniques to The Thomas Crown Affair.
 In the Labyrinth was the earliest inspiration for the revolutionary IMAX film format.